- Ygor Bortolato, Brazil

 Principles of Human Nutrition (HFW213) - This course provides students with the basic concepts and principles of human nutrition necessary to maintain and promote health through good dietary choices.

-History and Philosophy of Physical Education and Sports (HFW313) - This course explores the historical and philosophical aspects that are involved in the development of sport and physical activity from early civilizations to today.
+History and Philosophy of Sport and Physical Activity (HFW313) - This course explores the historical and philosophical aspects that are involved in the development of sport and physical activity from early civilizations to today.
 It is designed to improve the understanding and appreciation of the purpose, value, nature, scope and significance of physical activity and sport.

 Sociological and Psychological Aspects of Physical Activity (HFW413) - This course covers the social and psychological factors associated with sport and physical activity experiences individuals have through life.